 Passiflora alata, also known as wing-stem passion flower or fragrant granadilla, is another South American species.
 It’s known for its therapeutic applications and prized for its fruit.
 It’s earned the British Royal Horticultural Society's Award of Garden Merit, a prestigious distinction of excellence in the gardening world.

 Passiflora quadrangularis, also known as giant granadilla, produces the largest fruits (about the size of a football) of all Passiflora.
 These fruits are used in desserts, juice, and medicine.
 The leaves are made into tea and poultices.

 In the United States, passion flower is regarded as alternative or complementary medicine, but it has more mainstream acceptance around the world, particularly in Europe.
 The plant is listed in the European Pharmacopoeia, a book that provides Europe’s legal and scientific standards for medicine.
 In Germany, P. incarnata is approved for nervous restlessness, sleeplessness, and anxiety-related gastrointestinal concerns.
 All the above-ground parts of the plant — the stem, flowers, and particularly the leaves — are thought to be helpful.

 Promotes a Balanced Mood

 Passion flower is best known for its relaxing and calming effects.
-Multiple human and animal studies have confirmed it’s effective at supporting a balanced mood without harmful side effects.
-Studies have found that while prescription medications work faster, they also produce problems, including dizziness and job-related impairment.
+Multiple human and animal studies have confirmed it's effective at supporting a balanced mood without harmful side effects.
+Studies have found that while prescription medications work faster, they also produce concerns, including dizziness and job-related impairment.
 Passion flower is far more gentle.